Submit your email address to get a link for quick download on your desktop and get started!

 As long as HyperTerminal supports data transfer via COM ports, you can use this program to perform a loopback test.
 If you feel the need for HyperTerminal replacement with a more advanced solution, HyperTerminal Alternative guide will help you.

-Serial Port Terminal is a high quality serial terminal emulation solution.
+Serial Port Terminal is a high quality free serial terminal emulation solution.
 Its advanced features set it apart from competitive products with advantages such as the ability to simultaneously monitor multiple serial ports and the variety of formats that are available for viewing data transmission.
 The developers at Electronic Team fully support the tool and provide regular updates to ensure the application continues to deliver excellent results.

 Here is a detailed guide that quickly gets you up and running with Advanced Serial Port Terminal.
 We will pass over a discussion of customization settings for the time being.